Many businesses and marketers liken SEO to a game, which is only somewhat appropriate when you really think about it.

 Meanwhile, your competition likely has a similar mindset in terms what they can do to outrank you.

 Therefore, you’re going to need to work smarter (not harder) when it comes to driving traffic to your site.

 Betting on the Long-tail

 Time and time again, long-tail keywords are stressed as the ideal starting point for small businesses looking to break into the SERPs.
+It is so well known that it is the starting advice of every ecommerce SEO expert.
 Such keywords have relatively low search volume and competition; meanwhile, long-tail keywords represent highly targeted traffic with specific intentions in terms of search.

 For example, let’s say you run a site in the fitness niche: you sell specialized home workout routines and women are your target audience.
 The phrase “dumbbell workout” gets approximately 40,000 searchers per month and would therefore be completely unrealistic for a new site to rank for.
 However, honing your keyword down to something more specific yields less competition.
 For example:

 “dumbbell workout” (40,500 monthly searches)

 “dumbbell workout routine” (3,600 monthly searches)

 “dumbbell workout routine for women” (50 monthly searches)